-Mieso he thinks said Congress will increase the Stafford loan rate because market rates already increased, but he hopes they will reach a middle-ground agreement like President Barack Obama's proposed 4.25 percent.
+Mieso said he thinks Congress will increase the Stafford loan rate because market rates already increased, but he hopes they will reach a middle-ground agreement like President Barack Obama's proposed 4.25 percent.
 Bobby Livingston, 24 years old, said, "I don't want an increased interest rate.
 I have some debt to deal with, and if interest rate goes higher I might considering taking a full-time job for couple years first."
 USA Today reported that Democrats and Republicans proposed different solutions.
 The Republican plan tied the Stafford loan rate to the market rates with a cap at 8.5 percent, while the Democrat's plan extended the 3.8 percent for another two years.
-Both efforts failed in Congress on June 6. contact Maggie Li at lavoz@fhda.edu may require remedial education at greater risk for failure.
+Both efforts failed in Congress on June 6. contact Maggie Li at lavoz@fhda.edu